 RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Member of public Support Comments in support of site being unreasonable: This land is behind the Church Rooms/new bungalow development.
 The only access near to this is opposite the Co-op food store.
 There is no other access along that stretch of the B1149.
 This location is completely unsuitable for development.
 The B1149 is pushed to its maximum now.
 Should there be an alternative proposed access, this too would be completely unsuitable.
 I note that the former garage is now vacant?
 Would this be a proposed entrance?
-Access issues related to the site - existing access is insufficient, new access would be inappropriate.
 Comments noted None

 Either way, this proposal is unsuitable for Horsford.
 Bidwells for Mrs Rachel Foley Object Comments objecting to the site being unreasonable: Given the suitability of the village cluster, it is surprising that only one site for 30-40 dwellings has been identified, despite the commentary confirming that approximately 20-50 new homes are appropriate for the cluster.
 Therefore, allocating GNLP0422 will help achieve the GNLP's target of 9% of total housing growth being within village clusters (480 dwellings in Broadland). it is sought to amend the red line boundary, alongside reducing the site area and quantum of development proposed on the site.
 More specifically, the village cluster assessment booklet confirms that only one preferred allocation has been identified in the village for 30 - 40 dwellings, despite development of 20 - 50 dwellings being appropriate for the cluster.
 Accordingly, this leaves a surplus of between 10 - 20 dwellings capacity for allocation in the village cluster.
 On this basis, it is sought to reduce the quantum of development proposed on Proposed revision of quantum of homes to address shortfall in Horsford's allocation potential. (reduction in proposed site allocation area) Evidence supporting how access issues can be overcome.
 Evidence supporting deliverability within the first 5 years of the plan.
 A revised site proposal has been submitted through the Reg 18C consultation to reduce the site area to accommodate in the region of 10-20 dwellings, that could potentially make up the shortfall in the requirement for the cluster.
 The original site was considered to be unreasonable on access grounds so highway comments have been sought on the revised proposal.
-The local highway authority have stated that the access proposals for the revised site None the site to $10 - 20$ dwellings, in order to still present some accommodate this surplus.
-In reducing concerns in terms the quantum of development proposed to of achieving 10 - 20 dwellings, it is sought to both adequate visibility. amend the red line boundary and reduce The site may be the site area to 0.86 ha. acceptable if limited to 25 One of the reasons for the site being dwellings and identified as being unreasonable was serviced via a due to the convoluted access route into shared surface the site.
-As a result, the red line of the with dropped kerb site has been amended, to include land access at Holt to the north and west of the access Road.
-Visibility route.
-In parallel, this helps to create a needs to be in logical extension to Horsford whilst accordance with addressing concerns over convoluted observed speed access route.
-(See site plan submitted and drawn on with rep).
-An Indicative Access Road topographical General Arrangement Plan has been survey, not an OS submitted to support overcoming base map. highways access issues.
-0, Densities have A deliverability programme estimates been recalculated that the site could deliver 20 homes by across the village 2024 - within the first 5 years of the plan. clusters as a whole to make sure they are in line with the indicative minimum of 25dph in Policy 2.
-Upon re calculation the preferred site GNLP0264 can accommodate approximately 45 dwellings at 25dph so there is considered to be no need to allocate any further sites for housing in the Horsford cluster.
+The local highway authority have stated that the access proposals for the revised site None the site to 10 - 20 dwellings, in order to accommodate this surplus.
+In reducing the quantum of development proposed to 10 - 20 dwellings, it is sought to both amend the red line boundary and reduce the site area to 0.86 ha.

+One of the reasons for the site being identified as being unreasonable was due to the convoluted access route into the site.
+As a result, the red line of the site has been amended, to include land to the north and west of the access route.
+In parallel, this helps to create a logical extension to Horsford whilst addressing concerns over convoluted access route.
+(See site plan submitted with rep).
+An Indicative Access Road General Arrangement Plan has been submitted to support overcoming highways access issues.

+A deliverability programme estimates that the site could deliver 20 homes by 2024 - within the first 5 years of the plan.